Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Slowacki Theatre, Krakow | ©Bogdan Migulski

-Buying a flight to the capital of Lower Silesia will give you the chance to discover a charming city without spending an arm and a leg.
+Buying a flight to the capital of Lower Silesia will give you the opportunity to discover a charming city without spending an arm and a leg.
 And when the temperature drops, you can warm up with Polish comfort food or a cup of mulled wine.

-1. Taste the local delicacies
+1. Taste the local delicacies on a gastronomic tour

 Bigos, traditional Polish food| ©Caterine Romero